Maya Le Tissier

+Le Tissier was named to the PFA WSL Team of the Year in 2023 and earned Young Player of the Year honors at the 2024 Women's Football Awards.
+She was named Manchester United Women's Players' Player of the Year for 2023–24 and Brighton & Hove Albion's Women's Young Player of the Season for 2020–21.
+She is regarded as one of the best centre-backs in the WSL.

 Club career

 St. Martins A.C.

 Le Tissier grew up on the channel island of Guernsey.
-She began playing football at the age of four for local boys' club St. Martins A.C., coached by her father, Darren.
-With no girls' teams on the island, Le Tissier began flying to Hampshire to play for the county team twice a month from the age of 13, doing so for two years until the time commitment meant she was missing too much school and too many training sessions.
+She first played football at the age of four for local boys' club St. Martins A.C., coached by her father, Darren.
+With no girls' teams on the island, Le Tissier would fly to Hampshire to play for the county team twice a month from the age of 13, doing so for two years until the time commitment meant she was missing too much school and too many training sessions.
 She continued to play for St. Martins until the age of 16.

 Brighton & Hove Albion

-On 1 July 2018, Le Tissier joined the academy at English Women's Super League club Brighton & Hove Albion.
+On 1 July 2018, Le Tissier joined the academy at Women's Super League club Brighton & Hove Albion.
 She was quickly promoted to the first team, being named as an unused substitute for a WSL match against Arsenal on 25 November 2018, and made her senior debut on 5 December, starting and playing the full 90 minutes of a 5–1 League Cup group stage win against Crystal Palace.
 She made her league debut four days later starting against Chelsea and scored her first goal for the club on 9 May 2021 in a 3–1 league win against Bristol City.
 She was named as Brighton Women's Young Player of the Season at Albion's end-of-season awards for both the 2020–21 and 2021–22 seasons.
-She was also nominated for PFA Women's Young Player of the Year in June 2022.
+In March 2021, she was named by Goal.com in the NXGN 10 best wonderkids list.
+Le Tissier nominated for PFA Women's Young Player of the Year in June 2022 but lost out to Lauren Hemp, winning the award for a third consecutive season.

 Manchester United

 On 20 July 2022, Le Tissier signed a three-year contract with Manchester United.
 With one year remaining on her Brighton contract, the club triggered a release clause reportedly between £50,000 and £60,000.
 She made her club debut on 17 September 2022, starting and scoring two goals in a 4–0 opening day WSL win against Reading.
+She signed a four-year contract extension with the club on 19 April 2024.